 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the A7R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 5D Mark IV or the Sony A7R – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.